ConorHogan/Programming_Scripting_Projects/README.md

 virginica_df = irisdf[irisdf.index == "Iris-virginica"]
 ````

 The above code created the "irisdf" dataframe that I would be using as master dataframe for the rest of the analysis.
 The code first creates a variable storing the link to the dataset file as a URL.
 It then creates a dataframe by reading the data in the URL.
-"Header=None" ensures that the top row of the dataset is not counted as header row.
+"Header=None" ensures that the top row of the dataset is not counted as the header row.
 If I had not of done this, the top row of the dataset would have been skipped in all my future calculations.
 I then assigned names to each of the columns in the dataset as these were missing from the original file.
-I also gave the column header rows the name "Attributes" to help with pivots the data using "stack" later in my analysis.
-Finally, I set the "Species" column as the dataframes Index as this would be column I would be using to filter, or slice the dataframe in most of my analysis.
+I also gave the column header rows the name "Attributes" to help with pivoting the data using "stack" later in my analysis.
+Finally, I set the "Species" column as the dataframes Index as this would be the column I would be using to filter, or slice the dataframe in most of my analysis.
 Setting an index also removes the count column when printing the dataframe.

-I also created three seperate dataframes for each species, which are used later in the Corrolation Analysis.
+I also created three seperate dataframes for each species, which are used later in the [Corrolation Analysis](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/README.md#35-corrolation-analysis) section.

 ## 3.4 BASIC ANALYSIS